-You have been accepted into the RN-BS program at the University of South Florida’s College of Nursing for the Spring 2014 semester.
+You have been accepted into the RN-BS program at the University of South Florida’s College of Nursing for the Summer 2014 semester.
 Please consider this your official notification of acceptance to the USF College of Nursing.

 It is essential that you read the information below in its entirety.
-There are 10 steps required before you are allowed to register for classes, as well as additional information to prepare you for your first semester in the RN-BS program.
+There are several steps required before you are allowed to register for classes, as well as additional information to prepare you for your first semester in the RN-BS program.

 - Consecutive enrollment is expected in the RN-BS program (Spring, Summer, AND Fall semesters).
-Students who take more than one consecutive semester off will have to reapply and be readmitted into the program.
+Students who take more than one consecutive semester may have to reapply and be readmitted into the program.

-If you have any further questions regarding your acceptance, orientation, or this website, please contact your RN academic advisor:
+If you have any further questions regarding your acceptance, orientation, or this website, please contact your RN academic advisors:

 We look forward to working with you!